Rūrangi: Production notes

 The project was initially planned to be a five-part web series, but was later edited together into a feature film.
-Fifty nine per cent of the cast and crew on the production are non-binary, and all trans characters are played by trans actors.
+59% of the cast and crew on the production are non-binary, and all trans characters are played by trans actors.
 The producers and director consulted with an advisory panel of trans people from the trans community for the film, who also had veto power over the production.
 Taika Waititi's sister Tweedie was also brought in as a consultant on the film to help develop the Māori storylines to ensure an accurate and authentic representation.
 In an interview with Marten Rabarts of the New Zealand International Film Festival, lead actor Elz Carrad revealed that he had never met another transgender person before he took on the role of Caz in the film.
-The movie was filmed on location in Auckland and Taranaki.
+The movie was filmed on location in Auckland and the Hauraki Plains.

 Writer Cole Meyers, who is gender diverse, said that the majority of what you see portrayed in the media in relation to transgender people is "filtered through or created by cis people’s understandings of our lives" which results in a biased view of "always seeing ourselves through other people's eyes".
 So they set out to create a film that was 'by us and about us', and that meant making sure the audience got to see trans-positive experiences in the film, and show that they have love for themselves, along with affection from friends, family and the community.
-Meyers also said they created a paid internship program for the film, funded by the New Zealand Film Commission, that partnered trans-interns with the heads of departments, to help develop a future generation of gender diverse professionals in the film industry.
+Meyers also said they created a paid internship programme for the film, funded by the New Zealand Film Commission, that partnered trans-interns with the heads of departments, to help develop a future generation of gender diverse professionals in the film industry.

 In an interview with GQ Australia, director Max Currie said he was sort of apprehensive about signing on with the project, because of the condition that all trans characters be played by trans actors.
-He was concerned that they wouldn't be able to fill all the designated trans roles with actors who had a lot of film experience.
+He was concerned that they wouldn't be able to fill all the designated trans roles with actors who had extensive film experience.
 When Elz Carrad, who had no prior experience in theatre, TV or film, sent in an audition tape, Currie said he was "extraordinary", and not only was he trans, but also Māori.
 After seeing Carrad's audition, Currie said he realised that this production was going to be "something really special", and went on to say that it's "really important that those characters are owned and created by people who have that life experience".
 As for his own involvement in the film, Currie said the producers tried to find a trans director, but couldn't due to a lack of experience, so they settled on a "salty old homosexual".

-Both director Max Currie and lead actor Elz Carrad appeared in the first season of RuPaul's Drag Race Down Under, Carrad as a guest judge and Currie as a member of the show's Pit Crew.
+Both director Max Currie and lead actor Elz Carrad appeared in RuPaul's Drag Race Down Under season 1, Carrad as a guest judge and Currie as a member of the show's Pit Crew.